 NoMa is also home to DC’s Union Station.
 The active transportation hub shuttles people to and from the city day and night, but even if you don’t have a train ticket, the station is worth a visit.
-The beautiful Beaux-Arts building underwent a restoration recently and the soaring entryway, ornate ceiling and imposing columns all make only-in-DC photo ops.
-Union Station is also home to some can’t-miss dining, like the sit-down Thunder Grill, an outpost of NYC favorite Shake Shack and the whimsical Sugar Factory.Check out our guides to all the best places to eat in DC's happening 'hoods.
+The beautiful Beaux-Arts building features a soaring entryway, ornate ceiling and imposing columns perfect for that only-in-DC photo op.
+Union Station is also home to some can’t-miss dining, like the sit-down Thunder Grill, an outpost of burger favorite Shake Shack and the delightfully delicious Magnolia Bakery (sampling the banana pudding is a must).Check out our guides to all the best places to eat in DC's happening 'hoods.

 NoMa Dining Map